LukasWoodtli/WebPage/pelican/content/system_construction.md

 - A module (.mod) is compiled to an executable file / object file (.arm) and a symbol file (.smb)
 - The executable file contains a fingerprint
-- The linker adds fingerprint to dependant object files (fix-up)
+- The linker adds fingerprint to dependent object files (fix-up)

 #### Object File Format